Russia says Kiev will face justice for 'bloody crime' in Ukraine

 Russian President Vladimir Putin has scoffed at the sanctions so far imposed, which have been limited to travel bans and overseas assets freezes on individuals.

-Ukraine said Russian troops conducting exercises had approached to within 1 kilometer (1,100 yards) of the border and that aircraft had also taken part in the maneuvers.
+Ukraine said Russian troops conducting exercises had approached to within 1 kilometre (1,100 yards) of the border and that aircraft had also taken part in the manoeuvres.
 It said it would treat any incursion as an invasion.

 Prime Minister Arseny Yatseniuk said Russia wanted to start World War Three by occupying Ukraine "militarily and politically" and creating a conflict that would spread to the rest of Europe.